WHerbosch/UCL_MsCGVI_ResearchProject/README.md

 ------------------------------------------------------------------------------------------
 The general structure of the directory goes as such:

-Data:
-- Contains any useful images or mat files, primarily those from the NYU dataset.

 Documents:
 - Contains main pdf documents to be assessed throughout the project, including the final report.